 Some context before you read.
 The book is called Flabyrinth and documents my life story and a journey through dramatic weight loss.
-As a comedy screenwriter the show I co-created called 'Damo & Ivor' starred Rik and those few days filming with him had such a monumental impact on my life that I dedicated an entire chapter of the book to writing about him!
+As a comedy screenwriter the show I co-created called 'Damo & Ivor' starred Rik and those few days filming with him had such a monumental impact on my life that I dedicated an entire chapter of the book about him!

 Chapter 10 Fatal Attraction (excerpt from Flabyrinth, copyright Gill Books)